Help Us Stay Paywall-Free

 Through online fan communities and digital platforms like TikTok, popular music is finding powerful new ways to shape everyday activism, protest, and resistance.

-In order to achieve lasting change, we must focus on systemic problems across the criminal justice system.
-That includes holding prosecutors accountable, not just police.
+In order to achieve lasting change, we must remedy systemic problems across the criminal justice system—not just among police.

 “This sudden attention to the ongoing grief of black life can also feel like a slap in the face.
 Didn’t you notice we were dying?”